everything you ever needed to know about the Troy Ounce...

 Discrepancies between various systems of weight have been an ongoing problem for hundreds if not thousands of years and must have been a cause of interminable confusion and quarrel throughout history.
 In 1631 Braithwait wrote "A trite discourse of weights and measures: most ponderously dividing them into trois and averdepois." (source - Oxford English Dictionary).

-I am curious as to whether the following fact, not mentioned in any of the sources listed below, might be the origin of the difference between the two weights of Troy and Avoirdupois: A coin which is 92.5% silver and has a weight of one Troy Ounce, would need to contain 28.77071604 grams of actual silver - very close to an Avoirdupois "goods of weight" Ounce.
-This theory is pure speculation - but it strikes me as possible that a Troy Ounce of Sterling Silver once contained "goods (i.e. silver) of weight" of one Avoirdupois Ounce.
+I am curious as to whether the following fact, not mentioned in any of the sources listed below, might be the origin of the difference between the two weights of Troy and Avoirdupois: A coin which is 11/12 precious metal (i.e. 22 carat gold) and has a weight of one Troy Ounce, would need to contain 28.511 grams of actual gold - very close to an Avoirdupois "goods of weight" Ounce.
+This theory is pure speculation - but it strikes me as possible that a Troy Ounce of 916 gold once contained "goods of weight" of one Avoirdupois Ounce (28.3495 grams).

 There are those who oppose changes in monetary systems and systems of measurement; and while old systems are undoubtedly much more convenient to those who have used them for a long time, systems of measurement eventually change to reflect the commodities and units of actual wealth of the day.
-Gold is to some extent obsolete as a measure of wealth - as its "usefulness" as a commodity is less than that of past times: In old days a unit of wealth was required that was uncommon and not perishable.
+In old days a unit of wealth was required that was uncommon and not perishable.
 Precious metals were therefore the obvious choice.
 Nowadays, gold's value is largely dependent on its symbolic nature as an item of wealth.
-However it is easy to understand the attachment to gold as a measure of wealth in comparison to the abstract wealth of pure numbers that we now have.
+However it is easy to understand the attachment to gold as a measure of wealth in comparison to the intangible world of pure numbers that we now have.

 http://en.wikipedia.org/wiki/Ounce